Pocket Rules

 Accomplices:

-If you recruit a non-player's help for the game, whether or not they know this, they become your Accomplice.
+If you recruit a non-player's help for the game they become your Accomplice.
 They cannot wield weapons but may be able to help in other ways.
 If your Accomplice is killed, you are put on the Wanted list and the Accomplice cannot act as an accomplice to anyone until they respawn in 4 hours.
 It's expected that you explain this to them.

 If you fail to participate in the game for a certain amount of time, you will be put on the Incompetence List and also become a licit target for everyone.
 You redeem yourself by licitly killing other surviving Players (or attempting at least twice) and emailing the report to the Umpire(s).
 People on the Incompetence List for a long enough time will eventually be removed from the game.